-These bakery-style muffins are beyond delicious!
-They're loaded with tart fresh cranberries and packed with sweet chocolate chips!
-These beauties are perfect for breakfast, brunch, snack time or dessert!
+These bakery-style Muffins with Cranberries and Chocolate are beyond delicious!
+Moist, tender and loaded with tart fresh cranberries and rich chocolate baking chips, this cranberry muffin recipe is the perfect addition to your holiday table!
 Recipe can be scaled up or down by using the slider if you hover your mouse over the number of Servings.

 1 ¼CupsCranberries (fresh or frozen) – coarsely chopped (about 4.5 ounces) (SEE NOTES)

 ¾CupChocolate Chips- plus more for topping, optional (5 ounces) (SEE NOTES)

 Coarse Decorative Sugar– for topping, optional (SEE NOTES)

 Preheat oven to 425 degrees F. Line a standard 12-cup muffin tin with paper liners OR spray the cavities of the muffin tins with non-stick cooking spray and set aside.

 Dry Ingredients: In a large sized bowl combine the dry ingredients: flour, baking powder, baking soda, salt and cinnamon.
 Mix well.
 Make a well in the center of the dry ingredients.
 Set the bowl aside.

 Wet Ingredients: In a medium sized bowl whisk together the sugar, eggs and oil.
 Add in the milk, yogurt and vanilla extract.
 Whisk until well combined and pale yellow in color.

 Add Wet to Dry: Add the wet ingredients to the well in the flour mixture.
 Fold together, using a wooden spoon or rubber spatula to gently mix everything together.
 Be careful to mix until flour is just combined.
 (Note: The batter should still be lumpy)